TU-Coding-Outreach-Group/cog_summer_workshops_2024/nest_in_r/README.md

 2. For R users, the R Studio user interface has to be downloaded, which can be accessed here:(<https://www.rstudio.com/products/rstudio/download/#download>).
 For Python users, the Jupyter Notenook book has to be installed.
 Instructions can be accessed here: (<https://jupyter.org/install>)

-3. Have the data files downloaded *before* the workshop begins (See index.html for instructions)
+3. Have the data files downloaded *before* the workshop begins (Click *Notebook Viewer* to access workshop page for instructions)

-3. have the packages listed in the following script installed: (See index.html for instructions)
+3. have the packages listed in the following script installed: (Click *Notebook Viewer* to access workshop page for instructions)

 4. have a proficiency with the R/Python programming language

 ## Set Up (do before the workshop)

 1. Download the R or Python scripts from github
-2. Download the data files for the workshop (See index.html for instructions)
+2. Download the data files for the workshop
-3. Install the relevant R packages (See index.html for instructions)
+3. Install the relevant R packages

 ## Workshop objectives: